ADF Family Health ProgramINFO Hub Proudly Supported by Defence Bank

 So, what’s the deal?

-The National ADF Family Health Program provides the recognised dependents of full-time ADF members or reservists on continuous full-time service unlimited (I REPEAT…. unlimited) reimbursement of gap fees for Medicare recognised GP visits as well as an annual allocation of $400 per dependent to use towards allied health, diagnostic, radiology and medical specialist services.
+The National ADF Family Health Program provides the recognised dependents of full-time ADF members or reservists on continuous full-time service unlimited (I REPEAT…. unlimited) reimbursement of gap fees for Medicare recognised GP visits as well as an annual allocation of $400 per dependent (increasing to $800 per dependent from July 1st 2023) to use towards allied health (like Chiro, Dental and Ambulance cover etc), diagnostic, radiology and medical specialist services.

-You won’t be out of pocket for visits to the GP and every recognised person in the serving member’s immediate family gets allocated $400 per financial year that can be used for other medical and health appointments.
-As a rule of thumb, if a service has an MBS (medical benefits schedule) number you should be able to claim it.
+You won’t be out of pocket for visits to the GP and every recognised person in the serving member’s immediate family gets allocated $400 per financial year (increasing to $800 per dependent from July 1st 2023) that can be used for other medical and health appointments.
+As a rule of thumb, if a service has an MBS (medical benefits schedule) number, you should be able to claim it.
 Approved allied services range from dental, chiropractic and optical through to audiology, physiotherapy and psychology.

 Also, the allocated $400 per dependent is pooled for the whole family and resets every financial year.
 If you need to, you can put it all towards specialist appointments for one child or use it as needed for different members of the family.
 Just not the serving member, of course.